 The solutions that will be deployed include wireless point-to-point radio links, and 4G-based cellular radio technology which provides both fixed wireless broadband and mobile coverage.

 The programme will have a direct impact on public safety, by providing greater mobile coverage on stretches of state highway.
-It will also enhance visitor experiences by improving coverage in tourism locations.
+It will also enhance visitor experiences by providing new coverage in tourism locations.

 Crown Fibre Holdings is managing the contractual arrangements for the MBSF.
 Read further information, including a list of the target coverage areas, on Crown Fibre Holdings website.